gsoft-inc/sg-orbit/CONTRIBUTING.md

 ## Testing

-For testing the components we currently rely only on automated visual testing.
+For testing the components we currently rely only on automated visual testing and interaction testing.

+### Visual testing

-*Visual testing* has been preferred to *structural* or *interactions* testings since this approach assert on what visually appears on the screen instead of asserting on specifics CSS selectors or DOM elements.
+Visual testing assert on what visually appears on the screen instead of asserting on specifics CSS selectors or DOM elements.

 This is a more *black box* and *robust* testing approach since it shouldn't requires to modify the tests if the code refactor haven't change anything visually.

+Therefore, this is preferred way to test the components.

 Visual testing can also easily perform cross-browsers testing.